Rayyah-Ajmal/AI_LLM/README.md

-This repository contains my work on creating chatbot
+This repository contains my work on creating chatbot focused on using nlp